Alexei6415/Vault/6 - Main Notes/Material Sciences A214/Polymer Summary.md

 - microvoids and fibrillar bridges form ( with aligned chains)

-### Factors influencing Mechanical Properties of SemiCrystalline Polymers
+### Factors influencing Mechanical Properties of Semi-Crystalline Polymers
 Increase in Strength -> restraint in alignment of polymer chains-> e.g. entanglements and intermolecular bonding Increase in E -> increase in secondary bond strength and chain alignment